marcdlc-cs/marcdlc-cs.github.io/_pages/projects/networksec/wireshark1.md

 ![](/assets/images/101_wireshark1/step3.png)

 **Step 4:** Back in Firefox, I enter username1 in the Username field and password1234 in the Password field and click login.
+These are the credentials I'll be capturing.

 ![](/assets/images/101_wireshark1/step4.png)